salc2/reactive-kafka-mqtt-test/README.md

 ```

 Go to the browser to `localhost:8080/app/device01` and you can watch data collected by that device.
-You could also send him messages and it would print it out in the terminal.
+You could also send it messages, it will print messages out in the terminal where it runs.

-For any 'device N' emulator you run
+You can run as many device emulator as you want.
+For any N number of devices
-(`$ sbt "runMain com.chucho.DeviceEmulatorMain deviceN"`)
+(`$ sbt "runMain com.chucho.DeviceEmulatorMain <device_name>"`)
-you can watch the data collected by them going to `localhost:8080/app/deviceN`
+You can watch the data collected by them going to `localhost:8080/app/<device_name>`